Iteo/theme_tailor/packages/theme_tailor/README.md

     - MsgList: [foo, bar, baz]
 ```

-When using "@tailor" or "@Tailor()" annotation, generator may create additional extensions on ThemeData or ThemeContext, which is unnecessary for nested theme components, for this purpose please use "@tailorComponent" or "@TailorComponent()" it has the same applications as normal Tailor annotation but ensures that no extensions are generated.
+Use "@tailor" and "@Tailor" annotations if you may need additional extensions on ThemeData or ThemeContext.

+Use "@tailorComponent" or "@TailorComponent" if you intend to nest the theme extension class and do not need additional extensions.
+Use this annotation for generated themes to allow generator to recognize the type correctly.

 ```dart
 @tailor